 Deadline for Nomination

-The nomination deadline is November 15 for the nomination to be considered for the George Boole Prize the following year.
+The nomination deadline is February 17, 2024 for the nomination to be considered for the George Boole Prize for 2024.

 Announcement of Boolean Prize Laureate